-A subset of volunteers collect water samples for total phosphorus, total nitrogen, and chlorophyll a analyses through the Expanded Program.
+A subset of volunteers collect water samples for total phosphorus, total nitrogen, and chlorophyll a analyses through the "Expanded Program".
 Phosphorus is the primary limiting nutrient required for growth by algae and aquatic plants; therefore, most lake management programs measure phosphorus concentrations.
 Nitrogen is the second most impactful nutrient that is added to lakes through sediment and fertilizer.
-Chlorophyll a is the primary green pigment in algae and is a direct measure of algal production.
+Chlorophyll a is the primary green pigment in plants and is a direct measure of algal production.

 Dissolved oxygen and temperature meters are available to volunteers throughout the state.
 Dissolved oxygen enters water via two pathways: diffusion into water from the atmosphere and production by algae and aquatic plants as a by-product of photosynthesis.
 Oxygen is consumed by the respiration of oxygen-breathing aquatic organisms (fish) and through bacterial decomposition.
-The quantity and distribution of dissolved oxygen in lakes helps determine the importance of these processes and defines where fish and other aquatic life may survive.
+The quantity and distribution of dissolved oxygen in lakes demonstrates the importance of these processes and defines where fish and other aquatic life may live.
 Lake zones with extremely low concentrations of dissolved oxygen may not support aquatic life and may instead promote chemical conditions whereby nutrients are released into the water from sediment storage.
-Temperature can affect where aquatic organisms can live in lakes.
+Temperature affects thermal stratification (layering) and can affect where aquatic organisms live.